aaronabebe/MESO/docs/research_notes.md

 ## 21.01.2023

 made first training run with fiftyone integration, only KNN 0.05

+## 23.01.2023

+checking out first training results, when only training on detection boxes of sailing boats -> kNN accuracy of 5%, so doesnt look correct yet

+should i also add segmentation evaluation? and not only linear evaluation? also try out to integrate dino pre-trained feature weights and convnext with pre-trained feature weights

 ## 25.01.2023